-Cranachan – Best of British – Scotland
+Scottish Cranachan – Best of British

 It’s been on my list of things to make for years AND I wasn’t going to miss this opportunity to give it a whirl.
 For the uninitiated cranachan is a traditional Scottish celebration dish consisting of oatmeal, whipped cream, honey & whisky and sometimes raspberries.
+My version has raspberries.

 After Cornwall, Scotland is my second love.
-Many a family holiday has been spent there over the years.
+I’ve spent many a family holiday there over the years.
 One of my aunts lived in Stirling and we would make the long journey up from Cornwall to stay with her at least twice a year.
 The Castle, Bridge of Allan, Wallace Monument and nearby hills are not something I’m ever likely to forget.

 Anyway, this is rather a rambling way of saying that I wasn’t going to miss this Scottish challenge!